 The amazing amiibo collectibles hadn't been created yet when Skyward Sword originally released on Wii.
 However, several Zelda amiibo, including a specific Skyward Sword Link amiibo, have released since then.

 Additionally, a new Zelda & Loftwing amiibo has been created specifically for Skyward Sword HD on Nintendo Switch.
 By scanning this figure, players can fast travel from the ground to the sky.
 Scanning the amiibo again after that brings Link back to the ground where he last was.
 There is some controversy over this amiibo's ability, though, as many people think it locks a quality-of-life improvement behind a paywall.
 This controversy increases when you realize that the Link Skyward Sword amiibo that released a few years ago cannot be scanned in-game.

 Still, it has already proven to be a very popular collectible selling out within minutes of being available online.
 If you want to get your hands on the Zelda & Loftwing amiibo, check out amiibo restocks.

 Zelda Joy-Cons Skyward Sword Edition Joy-Cons

 In addition to the game launching, players can also purchase Zelda-themed Joy-Cons.
 They've proven very popular and sell out within minutes of becoming available at online stores.
 As such, if you want to get them, you'll need to check controller restocks and snag them quickly if they're available.

 Skyward Sword HD release date

-Skyward Sword HD will release for Nintendo Switch on July 16, 2021.
-It's currently available for pre-order if you want to claim your copy now.
+Skyward Sword HD released exclusively on Nintendo Switch on July 16, 2021.
+You can claim your copy now.

 Skyward Sword HD

-Are you excited for this game?
+Are you playing this game?
 Tell us about it in the comments below.